How To Sync iPhone On Multiple iTunes Libraries Full Guide

-- Step 4: So now when you are at this point you should be shown a list of files.
-It is very important that you create copies of these files to have them as backups in case you later need them.
+Step 4: So now when you are at this point you should be shown a list of files.
+You must create copies of these files to have them as backups in case you later need them.
 Basically, it is required to do backup only on the .itdb, .itl and .xml files as well as the previous iTunes Libraries Folder, however if you want to play it safely you should back up everything.
-Once you have selected all the files press both Ctrl+C and then pres Ctrl+V to create copies.
+Once you have selected all the files to press both Ctrl+C and then press Ctrl+V to create copies.

-- Step 5: Then Launch iTunes Music Library.xml with TextEdit and copy/write down the Library Persistent ID.
-It consists of 16 characters and it is very important that you do not modify any other part from this file.
+Step 5: Then Launch iTunes Music Library.xml with TextEdit and copy/write down the Library Persistent ID.
+It consists of 16 characters and you mustn’t modify any other part from this file.

 Create iTunes Backup on your Mac

-- Step 7: Close iTunes on your Secondary Mac.
+Step 7: Close iTunes on your Secondary Mac.
 After that erase all of the .itl files from the previous iTunes Libraries Folder.
-If the folder does not exists you can simply skip the step
+If the folder does not exist you can simply skip the step

 Replace iTunes Persistent Library ID